PhD Student in Information Science at University of Colorado Boulder

 - Axiology: The analysis of values to better understand their meaning, characteristics, origins, purpose, acceptance as knowledge, and influence on daily experience.
 Relational axiology is built on the four R’s from chapter 1 (relational accountability, respectful representation, reciprocal appropriation, and rights and regulations during the research process).

-Discovery and Rediscovery: Reading and Conducting Research ResponsiblyPostcolonial and critical race theories provide methods for critiquing colonialism, imperialism, and globalization.
+Chapter 3: Discovery and Rediscovery: Reading and Conducting Research ResponsiblyPostcolonial and critical race theories provide methods for critiquing colonialism, imperialism, and globalization.

 - Postcolonial theories are specifically focused on these three concepts and provide frameworks for resisting imposed knowledge systems.
 It is focused on power and power relations between researchers and participants, and how race intersects with class, gender, age, and ability.
 A critique of postcolonial theory from indigenous peoples is that it “can easily become a strategy for Western researchers to perpetuate control over research related to indigenous peoples and the colonized Other in general, while at the same time ignoring their concerns and ways of knowing” (pg.
 54).
 Historical exploitation has been used to pathologize poverty, poor health, etc.

 - Critical race theories use race as a tool of analysis to reveal how race functions to systematically disadvantage certain people.
 It is transformative in its approach in reconsidering “practices, methods, approaches, tools of data collection, and modes of analysis and dissemination … [to] promote justice” (pg.
 66).
 Race-based methodologies include: